 a.
-Notes Payable
+Installment purchase

 The Town executed a direct borrowing bank note on October 28, 2008 for the construction of a water line extension.
-The note bears interest at 3.91% and is payable to the bank in 179 monthly installments of principal and extension.
 The note bears interest at 3.91% and is payable to the bank in 179 monthly installments of principal and interest totaling \$2753 and one final installment of principal and interest totaling \$561, which is serviced entirely by the Water and Sewer Fund.
 The note is secured by the water line extension and matures September 28, 2023.